Current as of November 2018 | Download print version (in PDF)

 The trustees of a charity trust must only conduct commercial transactions that are within the scope of the charitable purposes of the particular trust.
 For example, a charitable school or hospital could charge tuition fees or surgery fees.

-Under state and federal legislation, bodies that seek to be political parties are required to register under special legislation.
-The expression of views by not-for-profit organizations on what are considered to be political or electoral matters may trigger legal obligations under the Commonwealth Electoral Act 1918.
-From the 2006-07 financial year and after, third parties, such as not-for-profit organizations, that engage in political expression have three basic compliance obligations under the Electoral Act, as amended:
+If an NPO expresses views on what are considered to be political or electoral matters, it may trigger legal obligations under the Commonwealth Electoral Act 1918.
+From the 2006-07 financial year and after, third parties such as NPOs that engage in political expression have three basic compliance obligations under the Electoral Act, as amended:

 - Inclusion of authorization statements on certain publications that contain "electoral matter" [Sections 328 & 328A];